LUXURIES AND EGALITARIANISM

 Egalitarianism Is Compatible With Any Kind of Luxury

-One can replace "gourmet french restaurant" above with any other luxury one can think of, even something like a Rolex watch, and the same reasoning would apply.
+One can replace "gourmet french restaurant" above with any other luxury one can think of, even something like a Rolex watch or a luxury residential home, and the same reasoning would apply.
 The method of rationing would vary according to the nature of the luxury.
 There could be a lottery for something like a Rolex watch, with the winner getting to have the watch for some length of time (perhaps his/her lifetime if people decided to do it that way.)
 People in an egalitarian society can be creative about how to equitably distribute luxuries.
 Why not?

 There is nothing about egalitarianism that conflicts with a decision to produce luxuries.
 What egalitarianism prohibits is class inequality making some people rich who can buy luxuries and some people poor who cannot.

 Could the Existence of Luxuries Lead to Some Rich and Some Poor?